Balpreetkaur291/lumaa-spring-2025-ai-ml/README.md

 Recommended Movies:

 Rank: 1
 Movie: Amarcord
 Similarity Score: 0.2256
 Description: A series of comedic and nostalgic vignettes set in a 1930s Italian coastal town.

 Rank: 2
 Movie: The Man Who Would Be King
 Similarity Score: 0.1249
 Description: Two former British soldiers in 1880s India decide to set themselves up as Kings in Kafiristan, a land where no white man has set foot since Alexander the Great.

 Rank: 3
 Movie: Gravity
 Similarity Score: 0.1190
 Description: Two astronauts work together to survive after an accident leaves them stranded in space.

 Rank: 4
 Movie: The Incredibles
 Similarity Score: 0.1113
 Description: While trying to lead a quiet suburban life, a family of undercover superheroes are forced into action to save the world.

 Rank: 5
 Movie: Barton Fink
 Similarity Score: 0.1089
 Description: A renowned New York playwright is enticed to California to write for the movies and discovers the hellish truth of Hollywood.

 The system ranks the movies based on similarity scores and provides detailed descriptions.

 ---

 Salary expectation per month (Mandatory)
 $1600-2000/month

 Thank you for reviewing my submission!
 I look forward to the opportunity to work with you and contribute my skills to your team.
 I appreciate your time and consideration.

 Best,

 Balpreet Kaur
 Master’s in Computer Science
 University of Massachusetts Amherst
-Email:- bbalpreetkau@umass.edu
+Email: bbalpreetkau@umass.edu